ismetkarakurt/Analysis-of-Sort-Algorithm/README.md

 # Analysis-of-Sort-Algorithm
-Analysis of sort algorithms considering their time and memory usages using c programming language.
+Analysis of sort algorithms "Insertion Sort,Merge Sort and Quick Sort" considering their time and memory usages using c programming language.